We love London.

 Refined, intellectuals these Londoners take pride in their cultural pursuits.
 Often seen strutting around museums and galleries, they love to pay attention to everything going on around them.
 They are totally obsessed with cuisine, especially meat, and are real foodies.
 They like to hunt and prepare food themselves, before taking pics for Instagram and their food blog.

-These Londoners love to snooze and spend most of their day asleep.
-When they are awake the males often rely on the female lions in their lives to do all the hunting for them.
-They spend a good proportion of their time awake roaring loudly to get attention and starting fights with other males.
+These Londoners love to snooze and spend most of their day asleep - cosying up on their heated rocks.
+When they are awake the male often relies on the female lion in their lives to do all the hunting for them.
+They spend a good proportion of their time awake roaring loudly to get attention.
 It’s generally a good idea not to get too close to these Londoners, and never wake one up mid nap, even if they’ve fallen asleep on the tube.

 As real nature-lovers these Londoners are often found outdoors on long rambles or exploring their local parks and woods.
 Recently they’ve taken up gardening and have been growing their own veg in an allotment.
 They make sure to share all the extra produce with their neighbours by throwing it at them.